 - For most applicants the wait for emergency family shelter is at least 6 months.

 - Between November 2012 and March 2013 alone, 661 families applied for emergency shelter, 240 of which were turned away.

 - Washington DC is the least affordable jurisdiction among all states in the US, in terms of housing costs.
 Its rental market has only a 3.5% vacancy rate, one of the lowest in the country.

-- 80% of extremely low income DC households (incomes less than 30% of area median income), and more than half of all DC households, pay more than 30% of their income for rent.
+- 80% of extremely low income DC households (incomes less than 30% of area median income), and almost 50% of all DC households, pay more than 30% of their income for rent.
 This is by definition “unaffordable.”

 - The typical low income household spends almost 70% of their income on housing.

 - The number of low-cost rental units in DC has dropped by 50% since 2000.